wzp8023391/Deforestation-monitor-system/README.md

 zipfile
 multiprocessing
 scikit-image
-AItool(if you use the AItool.py file, you don't need to install this library.
-AItool.py is in Tool file.)
+AItool
 ```
 - if you have Nvidia GPUs, you can install onnxruntime-gpu to accelerate computing
-- If you install AItool package fails, you can download the source code from PyPi in .gz or .tar format(see https://test.pypi.org/project/AItool/).
-Another way is to copy AItool and egg_info into your Python site-package file.
+- If you want to install the AItool package fails, you can download the source code from PyPi in .gz or .tar format(see https://test.pypi.org/project/AItool/).

 #### 1.2 Deep learning model download
-the deforestation model is over 150MB, you can download it from https://drive.google.com/drive/folders/1etsHlRJgT712Oq2HyQ321cFrd_ZkjacU?usp=share_link
+The deforestation model is over 150MB, you can download it from https://drive.google.com/drive/folders/1etsHlRJgT712Oq2HyQ321cFrd_ZkjacU?usp=share_link
 or from BaiduDisk：https://pan.baidu.com/s/1hrYSyF81WdeVxo4_7SM86A?pwd=0k6k
 passkey：0k6k